j-trueman/MultiplayerClient/README.md

 ## Future Plans

 We plan on continuing to update MultiPlayer, even after the official release of multiplayer as I'm sure there will be features that will not be implemented into official multiplayer but people will still want to see.

+## Known Bugs
+* MPB001: Errors in console when receiving an invite
+* MPB002: Shotgun segment stays on table when opponent shoots himself with a sawed shotgun
+* MPB003: Incorrect name displayed on health counter when losing a round